iahuang/result-ts/README.md

 This library provides a lightweight, type-safe way to handle errors without exceptions.
 It aims to:
 - Stay close to Rust's original API design
 - Provide strict type safety with full TypeScript inference
-- Use plain objects (not classes) for easy serialization
+- Use plain objects as opposed to classes to allow for JSON serialization
 - Support both synchronous and asynchronous operations

 ## Installation